 What is truly mindful living?
-In popular culture today, mindfulness has become associated with a narrow set of activities, usually some kind of breathing or guided meditation (often using an app).
+Popular culture today associates mindfulness with a narrow set of activities, usually some kind of breathing or guided meditation (often using an app).
 Its true application however, is deep and far reaching – mindfulness is a way of life.
 Mindfulness is really about the quality and nature of your attention, not just when doing breathing meditation, but all the time!

 To understand how a mindful state might be different, we have to first investigate the nature of attention.
 Only by understanding attention can we discover how mindfulness is a way of life.
 Let us begin.